Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 </preferences>

-Each vmdisk element can be further customized via the following optional attributes:
+Each vmdisk element can be further customized using optional attributes:

 10.2.3.4 Adding CD/DVD Drives

-KIWI NG supports the addition of IDE and SCSCI CD/DVD drives to the virtual machine using the vmdvd element for the vmdk image format.
-In the following example we add two drives: one with a SCSCI and another with a IDE controller:
+KIWI NG supports adding IDE and SCSCI CD/DVD drives to the virtual machine using the vmdvd element for the vmdk image format.
+The following example adds two drives: one with a SCSCI and another with a IDE controller:

 <preferences>